Pintu-blufig/blufig-digital-datasets/README.md

 -   **Question-Answering Systems**: Building tools that can answer questions based on our website's knowledge base.
 -   **Content Analysis**: Identifying trends, content gaps, or popular topics within our content.

-### Automation
-This dataset is automatically updated using Python scripts that:
-1. Scrape the website's content.
-2. Structure the data into the format above.
-3. Upload the updated CSV to this GitHub repository and Kaggle.